zio/zio-kafka/docs/consumer-tuning.md

 An optimally configured consumer has the following properties:

-- the zstreams never have to wait for new records,
+- the zstreams never have to wait for new records (to get high throughput),
-- the record queues contains as little records as possible.
+- the record queues contains as little records as possible (to get low latency and low heap usage).

 The following strategy can help you get to this state: